AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

-Method one involves simply writing a standard python function that takes as arguments any meta data or constants, needed to define the function, then writing and returning your ASSET vector function.
+Method one involves simply writing a standard python function that takes as arguments any meta data or constants, needed to define the function, then writing and returning your ASSET VectorFunction.
 A trivial example of this is shown below, and you can find many others throughout our problem specific examples contained in other sections.

 .. code-block:: python